eclipse-platform/eclipse.platform/docs/FAQ/FAQ_When_should_I_use_refreshLocal.md

 The down side of auto-refresh is that programmatic clients of the workspace API still need to check for and defend against out of sync resources.
 Resources can be out of sync if auto-refresh is turned off, and they can even be out of sync when auto-refresh is turned on.
 If you are programmatically modifying files in the workspace externally, you should still perform a refreshLocal to make sure files come back in sync as quickly as possible.

-If you are using Eclipse 2.1, you can install auto-refresh as a separate plug-in.
-This plug-in is hosted on the Eclipse Platform core team home page, to be found at the Eclipse Web site ([http://www.eclipse.org](http://www.eclipse.org)), by clicking on **Projects >** The Eclipse Project > Platform > Core > Development Resources and Planning**.**